 Whilst Building Control do not assess plans for this type of application, depending on the type of work undertaken, plans and details of the work may be requested.
 If any plans are available it is recommended that these are included with the application.

 Your application should consist of the following:

 Once we have received your application and not enough monies are paid on submission your application will stand invalid because further monies are required.

 There are now a number of ways to make a payment.
 You can either send in a cheque for the required amount, or visit the Council Offices and pay at our dedicated reception located on the ground floor.

 We are now able to take Credit/Debit card payments over the telephone.
 Credit card payments are subject to a handling fee.
 There is no handling fee for debit card payments

-With effect from 1 April 2010, where a charge is paid but work does not proceed, any request for a refund will be considered on the basis of costs incurred by the Council subject to a minimum administration charge of £50.00.
+Where a charge is paid but work does not proceed, any request for a refund will be considered on the basis of costs incurred by the Council subject to a minimum administration charge.